This is the second of five posts in a series called Open Source in Software Procurement. Click here for the

 Copyleft Open Source Software

 Open source licenses are either permissive or copyleft.
 Those terms describe the licensee’s rights to redistribute the software.
 Permissive licenses don’t restrict redistribution — at least, not much.
-Most permissive licenses just require that the licensee include various disclaimers when it redistributes.
-So permissive OSS doesn’t create meaningful legal problems for the licensee.
+Most permissive licenses just require that the licensee include various notices (disclaimers) when it redistributes.
+So permissive OSS doesn’t necessarily create legal problems for the licensee, though some licensees do screw up the notices and so get into legal trouble.
 (Some of the best-known permissive licenses are the BSD and MIT licenses, for “Berkeley Software Distribution” and “Massachusetts Institute of Technology.”)

 Just to be clear, when I talk about the “licensee,” I mean a company receiving OSS from its vendor, usually as part of a larger product.
 That company/licensee might not know about the open source license (whether it’s permissive or copyleft).
 The OSS could be buried in the vendor’s product, along with its license.

-Unlike permissive licenses, copyleft licenses can create real problems for licensees — at least, for some.
+Copyleft licenses create more serious risks — at least, for some licensees.
 “Copyleft” is a play on the word “copyright.”
-It turns copyright around by requiring freedom to copy — through some unusual license terms.
+It turns copyright around by requiring freedom to copy, through some unusual license terms.
 If the licensee redistributes the software, it has to give its customers the source code and the right to modify and distribute.
 In other words, if you redistribute, you have to use the open source model.
-(The best-known copyleft license is the General Public license, or GPL, from the Free Software Foundation — also called the GNU GPL.)
+(The best-known copyleft license is the General Public license, or GPL, from the Free Software Foundation.)

 The problem for traditional proprietary software distributors gets worse from there.
 If the copyleft software becomes part of a larger software product, and the licensee distributes that product, it has to distribute the whole thing as open source software.
 So just by including a little bit of copyleft-licensed code in your software product, you’ve “infected” it with an obligation to use the open source model.
 Thus, copyleft’s unhappy nickname: “viral open source software.”

 When Copyleft Matters